unregistered436/veracode-cred-expiry/README.md

-# Dump Veracode API Credentials Expiry Dates
+# Dump Veracode API Credential Expiry Dates
 This tool will dump Veracode platform API credentials and their expiry dates.
 Output can be restricted to only "API" accounts used for CI/CD integrations, or "human" users which are typically developers.

 ## Requirements